Mohs surgery is a specialized technique used to remove cancerous tissue while leaving healthy tissue surrounding the cancer intact.

 Real Patients Before and After photos

-Mohs Micrographic Surgery for the Removal of Skin Cancer Above the Lip
+Mohs Micrographic Surgery for the Removal of Skin Cancer on the Side of a Nose

 Mohs Micrographic Surgery for the Removal of Skin Cancer Under the Eye